kwoodman1970/InceptionU-Project1/README.md

 ## How to Use

-To start the server, issue the following command from your local project directory:
+To start the back end, open a command shell and change to the `code` directory, then enter the following command:

 `node server.js`

 Note the port number that's displayed (5002 is pre-set, but it can be changed).
-You can now use Postman or cURL to send HTTP requests to `localhost:5002` and receive responses.
+You can now use [Postman](https://www.postman.com/downloads/) or [cURL](https://curl.se/) to send HTTP requests to `localhost:5002` and receive responses.

 To stop the server, type `Ctrl-C` or send a SIGINT signal to it.